A new kinetic theory model of granular flows that incorporates particle stiffness: The soft-sphere kinetic theory model

-To verify the equation (\ref{3.18}), DEM simulations were performed to compute the value of $T_e/T_k$ of the system.
-Initial particle velocities were given based on the initial granular temperature $T_g$; the values of $T_e/T_k$ were calculated along with the time.
-From figure \ref{fig:4a} we can see for a system with particles of finite stiffness or soft particles, our proposed model could predict the ratio of $T_e$ to $T_k$ that matches the DEM data very well.
-However, it starts to deteriorate as the portion of elastic energy increases further.
-This is because the model relies on the velocity profile based on the binary collisions.
-It is expected that with the increasing portion of non-binary collisions, the proposed theory would become less accurate and the time averaged elastic deformation becomes more complicated.
-Based on the probability analysis, the binary collision percentage in a system is \citep{luding1998handle}
+To verify Eq.(\ref{3.18}), DEM simulations were performed to compute the value of $T_e/T_k$ of the system.
+Initial particle velocities were given based on the initial granular temperature $T_g$; the values of $T_e/T_k$ were calculated as a function of time.
+From figure \ref{fig:4a} we can see for a system with particles of finite stiffness, our proposed model could predict the ratio of $T_e$ to $T_k$ that matches the DEM results very well.
+However, it starts to deteriorate as the portion of elastic energy further increases.
+This is because the model relies on the velocity profile that is based on the binary collision assumption.
+It is expected that with the increasing portion of non-binary collisions, the proposed model would become less accurate and the time averaged elastic deformation becomes more complicated.
+Based on the probability analysis, the binary collision percentage in a system is \citep{luding1998handle,duan2017modified}

-As we can see in figure \ref{fig:4b}, a larger $T_e/T_k$ results in a larger fraction of non-binary collisions, and therefore reduces the accuracy of our proposed models.
+$T_e/T_k$ is shown to increase with $t_c/t_f$ as shown in figure \ref{fig3}.
+From figure \ref{fig:4b}, we find a larger $T_e/T_k$ results in a larger fraction of non-binary collisions, which reduces the accuracy of our proposed models.
 This is evidenced in figure \ref{fig3}.
-For a DEM simulation with $t_c/t_f=0.4$, the proposed model can still predict the ratio of $T_e$ to $T_k$ correctly with less than 10$\%$ difference compared to the DEM results.
-In another word, the non-binary collisions which take about 65$\%$ of the total collisions in the DEM simulations will cause only 10$\%$ difference compared with the ideal case which we assume all collisions are binary.
+For a DEM simulation with $t_c/t_f=0.4$, the proposed model can still predict the ratio of $T_e$ to $T_k$ quite well with less than 10$\%$ difference compared to the DEM simulation results.
+In other word, the non-binary collisions which weight about 65$\%$ of the total collisions in the DEM simulations cause only 10$\%$ difference compared with the ideal case of all binary collisions.

-When it comes to the KT, the single-particle velocity distribution function should be determined by $T_k$ instead of $T_g$; the existence of elastic energy should affect the fluctuation energy dissipation rate since this portion of energy could not be dissipated during collisions, but it could be transformed into the form of kinetic energy at anytime.
-This introduces one more unknown $T_k$ and equation (\ref{3.18}) has to be used for a closed-form constitutive expressions.
+When it comes to the SSKT model, the single-particle velocity distribution function should be determined by $T_k$ instead of $T_g$; the existence of elastic energy should affect the fluctuation energy dissipation rate since this portion of energy could not be dissipated during collisions, but it could be transformed into the form of kinetic energy at any time.
+This introduces one more unknown $T_k$ and Eq.(\ref{3.18}) has to be used as a closed-form constitutive expression.

 Moreover, we found with the increase of $t_c/t_f$, the actual collision frequency is less than the value predicted by the classical KT.